 The practice of peer review is to ensure that only good science is published.
 It is an objective process at the heart of good scholarly publishing and is carried out by all reputable scientific journals.
-Our referees play a vital role in maintaining the high standards WJR and all manuscripts are peer-reviewed following the procedure outlined below.
+Our referees play a vital role in maintaining the high standards of WJR and all manuscripts are Double blind peer-reviewed following the procedure outlined below.

 How to peer review

 The reviewer report should comprehensively critique the submission and consist of much more than a few brief sentences.
 WJR does not require a specific structure for reports, however, a suggested format is:

 - Minor Problem